Kelbster/highlightjs-material-dark-theme/README.md

 # highlightjs-material-dark-theme
 Material Dark theme for Highlight.js

-_I have quite a few other projects going on so development for this is on hold indefinitely.
+_Development for this is on hold indefinitely.
+I just wanted a Material Dark option.
 Feel free to fork or open a PR._

 ## Installation
-Package installation is in progress so right now you can clone/fork/download this repo and/or use the raw `materialdark.css` file.
+Right now you can clone/fork/download this repo and/or use the raw `materialdark.css` file.

 ## Example: